Skip to content

 Merge behavior

-When AgentsMesh loads config, it first reads agentsmesh.yaml, then applies agentsmesh.local.yaml on top.
-The local file is strictly a narrowing override — it cannot expand scope.
+When AgentsMesh loads config it first reads agentsmesh.yaml, then applies agentsmesh.local.yaml on top.
+Each field merges differently:

 Team onboarding note